 a.
 Money Market Funds

 When considering a Money Market Fund, look out for these phrases – “Guaranteed Income” and “Open-Ended”.
-What they mean is your principal is guaranteed and you can top up your account or cash out at any time, after an initial period specified by the fund manager.
-(Thirty days for instance.)
-The fact that you can top up regularly, satisfies the need for an account to which you can transfer a percentage of your earnings on a regular basis.
-The fact that you can cash out at anytime, provides the flexibility of moving on to other investment classes, once you grow your funds.
+What they mean is, your principal is guaranteed and you can also top up your account or cash out at any time.
+Usually there’s a small penalty if you cash out before 30 days.
+The ease of topping up regularly, satisfies the need for an account to which you can transfer a percentage of your earnings, on a regular basis.
+The flexibility to cash out means you can use the funds to invest in other things, as soon as you identify them.

 b.
 Treasury Bills